NamjuLee/Data-Design-AI-for-Urban-Data-and-Viz-Harvard-GSD-public/README.md

 #### 11. 3D Visualization for GIS on Web

+We will learn how to visualize data: vector(Point, Line Polyline Polygon or Mesh) and raster(Image), as a form of geometries with colors on web environment.

 ![](https://raw.githubusercontent.com/NamjuLee/Data-Design-AI-for-Urban-Data-and-Viz-Harvard-GSD-public/main/public/reference/img/3DVizForGIS.jpg)

 **WORKSHOP**

-LAB 01 - THREE JS Basic
+LAB 01 - THREE JS basic and the pipeline

 LAB 02 - Point, Line Polyline, Mesh (Rhino Grasshopper)